-"Engagement" differs from a plan to hold events or listening sessions (though it may include holding these types of events) and from one-way communications; it is about relationship building leading toward partnerships.
-This section may serve as a plan for creating and maintaining a relationship that leads to working partnerships.
-For some community-led projects, community and labor engagement may reflect continued collaboration through existing relationships; it may also allow for the discovery of new partnerships.
-Engagement should primarily focus on organizations directly representing a particular group of stakeholders, rather than individuals representing themselves,
+Here, "engagement" differs from a plan to hold events or listening sessions (though the plan will likely reference holding these types of events).
+It also differs from communications, as traditionally understood in terms of a developer simply reaching out and providing information.
+Community and labor engagement is about relationship building leading toward partnerships, and one way to think about this section is a plan for creating and maintaining a relationship that leads to working partnerships.
+Engagement is also about building accountability, for example, through the use of Workforce and Community Agreements.
+Engagement should primarily focus on organizations directly representing a particular group of stakeholders, rather than with individuals representing themselves, although some elements of engagement may include meeting with individuals.
+This can help ensure traditionally excluded stakeholders and groups are given sufficient representation.